AdaCore/aws/readme.txt

      generated Ada packages containing the name of the tag and Ajax actions.
 Using this tool it is easier to keep the templates files and the Ada code synchronized.

+   - Fix bug in handling of Templates_Parser.Null_Set

+   - Fix problem in AWS/Ajax where the apply_style was raising an exception when the node id was not present in the DOM tree.

    - Plus many small fixes, enhancements, API comments, and documentation work.